JuliaDataScience/JuliaDataScience/contents/data_vis_aog.md

 """)
 ```

-The `visual_layer` is a visual transformation layer that only encodes information about which type of visual transformation you want to apply to your visualization.
+The `visual_layer` is a visual transformation layer that encodes information about which type of visual transformation you want to use in your visualization plus keyword arguments that might apply to the selected plotting type.

 > **_NOTE:_**
 > We are using the plotting _type_ (`BarPlot`) instead of the plotting _function_ (`barplot`).